 The settings for this option are Enabled or Disabled.
-This option sets the status of USWC (Uncacheable, Speculatable, Write-Combined) posted writes.
+This option sets the status of USWC (Uncacheable, Speculative, Write-Combining) posted writes and is used to combine several partial writes to the frame buffer into a single write in order to reduce the data bus traffic.
 Set to Enabled to enable USWC posted writes to I/O. Set to Disabled to disable USWC posted writes to I/O.

-Bus Master Latency Timer (CLKs)
+BX/GX Master Latency Timer (CLKs)

 This option specifies the master latency timings (in PCI clocks) for devices in the computer.
+It defines the number of PCI clocks a PCI master can own on the bus after PCI central arbiter removes the grant signal.
 The settings are Disabled, 32, 64, 96, 128, 160, 192 or 224.